MigOpsRepos/credcheck/README.md

 ERROR:  password type is not a plain text
 ```

-Username checks will not get enforce while create an user without password, and while renaming the user.
+Username checks will not get enforced while create an user without password, and while renaming the user if the user doesn't have a password defined.

 Example (username checks won't invoke here)
 ```